mattcole75/odyssey/services/spark/serverAsBuilt.md

 ## AWS Setup
 1. Use Amazon’s lightsail and spin up a debian 10 linux server.
 2. Configure the instance name and networking to assign a static IP Address.
-3. Create a new SSH keypair and download your pc if you have not already done so.
+3. Create a new SSH keypair and download to your pc if you have not already done so.

 ## SSH Test
 using your favourite terminal use the following command to start a session: